Emergency:

 4. Chemical Conjunctivitis, or Irritant Conjunctivitis- It can occur due to contact with chemical or foreign irritants such as contact lenses, chlorine, smoke or other chemicals.
 It usually resolves when the irritant has been eliminated.

-Symptoms of Eye Flu
+Eye Flu (Conjunctivitis) Risks

 When it comes to conjunctivitis, certain demographics are more susceptible to this eye condition.
 The risk populations include: